 -

-Historical background: The legacy of Belgian colonialism led to ongoing political instability and economic exploitation even after independence.
+Historical background: Due to the legacy of Belgian colonialism, political instability and economic exploitation continued after independence.

 -

-Second Congo War: The war began in 1998 when rebels supported by Rwanda and Uganda launched a rebellion to oust President Laurent-Désiré Kabila.
+Second Congo War: It began in 1998 with a rebellion supported by Rwanda and Uganda to oust President Laurent-Désiré Kabila.

 -

-International intervention: Neighboring countries and various armed groups intervened, giving the conflict an international character.
+International intervention: Various neighboring countries and armed groups intervened, making the conflict international in nature.

 -